Internal Governing Policies

 #7.1 - Family and Medical Leave Act

-To be eligible for FMLA coverage, an employee must have been employed by the University for at least 12 months and for at least 1,250 hours of service during the 12-month period immediately preceding the commencement of the leave.
-The 12-month period will be measured forward from the date any employee's first FMLA leave begins.
-An employee is entitled to 12-weeks of leave during the year beginning on the first date FMLA leave is taken.
-The next 12-month period would begin the first time FMLA leave is taken after the completion of any previous 12-month period.
+To be eligible for FMLA coverage, an employee must be employed by the University for at least 12 months and physically work at least 1,250 hours during the twelve-month period immediately preceding the commencement of FMLA leave.
+An employee is entitled to 12 weeks of leave during any twelve-month period.
+(Leave for part-time employees is prorated) The twelve-month period will be measured backward from the date an employee's FMLA leave first begins—a rolling twelve-month calendar measured from the day leave is first taken.

 Leave taken under FMLA shall be governed by the provisions of the FMLA and associated Regulations, as revised or amended.
 An eligible employee shall be entitled to FMLA leave for one or more of the following:

 - Because of the birth of a son or daughter of the employee and in order to care for such son or daughter.

 - Because of the placement of a son or daughter with the employee for adoption or foster care.

 - In order to care for the spouse, or a son, daughter, or parent, of the employee, if such spouse, son, daughter, or parent has a serious health condition.

 - Because of the employee’s own serious health condition that makes the employee unable to perform the functions of his/her position.